srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 ## Lab Scenario

 Our asset tracking solution is getting bigger, and provisioning devices one by one cannot scale.
-We want to use Device Provisioning Service to enroll many devices automatically and securely using x.509 certificate authentication.
+We want to use Device Provisioning Service to enroll many devices automatically and securely using X.509 certificate authentication.

 ## In This Lab

-In this lab, you will setup a _group enrollment_ within Device Provisioning Service (DPS) using a CA x.509 certificate.
+In this lab, you will setup a _group enrollment_ within Device Provisioning Service (DPS) using a CA X.509 certificate.
 You will also configure a simulated IoT device that will authenticate with DPS using a device certificate signed by the CA Certificate.
 The IoT device will also be configured to handle changes to the device twin's desired properties as configured initially through DPS, and then modified via Azure IoT Hub.
 Finally, you will retire the IoT device and the group enrollment with DPS.

 This lab includes:

 * Verify Lab Prerequisites
-* Generate and Configure x.509 CA Certificates using OpenSSL
+* Generate and Configure X.509 CA Certificates using OpenSSL
 * Create Group Enrollment in DPS
-* Configure simulated device with x.509 Certificate
+* Configure simulated device with X.509 Certificate
 * Handle device twin desired property Changes
 * Automatic Enrollment of simulated device
 * Retire Group Enrollment of simulated device

+## Lab Instructions

-## Exercise 1: Verify Lab Prerequisites
+### Exercise 1: Verify Lab Prerequisites

 This lab assumes the following resources are available: